Frequently Asked Questions

 Q: I have a different major but want to pursue writing classes at Columbia.
 Will I be able to take high-level workshops and seminars?

-A: You will be eligible for all classes except senior workshops, though preference will sometimes be given to majors.
+A: You will be eligible for all classes, though preference will sometimes be given to majors.
 You must submit a writing sample for workshops at the intermediate level or above.

 Q: Will Barnard Creative Writing courses count toward the new major?